sunghunbae/mixedsets/README.md

    [ threshold to cluster (--cluster):  0.300 ppm]
    [ max number of molecules in a cluster: 10]

+## Note
+It is designed for Bruker NMR data directories.

 ## Example
 ```python mixedsets.py example/```